Project Information

 Fit for Purpose Buildings

-There was strong support to replace existing sports buildings in the Park Lands with new community sports buildings that were fit for purpose in relation to the facilities and users they intended to serve.
+Strong support to replace existing sports buildings in the Park Lands with new community sports buildings that were fit for purpose in relation to the facilities and users they intended to serve.

 Quality Design

-There was strong support for new community sports buildings to be inclusive, safe, environmentally sustainable and accessible.
+Strong support for new community sports buildings to be inclusive, safe, environmentally sustainable and accessible.

 Shared Facilities

-There was strong support for creating shared facilities that serviced multiple sporting groups and non-sporting community use.
+Strong support for creating shared facilities that serviced multiple sporting groups and non-sporting community use.

 Co-funding Essential